YevhenKustovskiy/penguine-mol-3d/README.md

 PenguinMol3D is an open source Python3 package, which utilizes OpenGL python binding (https://pyopengl.sourceforge.net) for rendering of small compounds' 3D models.
 # Installation

+* creat root folder and set it as current folder
+* clone this repository
+* move setup.py to root folder
+* pip install .

 **Dependencies**
 * numpy
 * rdkit